EasternPA/mastodon-install/README.md

 `CREATE USER mastodon WITH PASSWORD '<pg pwd>' CREATEDB;`

 Note: include the single quotes `'` in the above command.
-Look for `ROLE CREATED` in the response.
+Look for `CREATE ROLE` in the response.
 If successful, type `exit`.

-Look for `CREATE ROLE` as the response.

 Next, stop the container: